-The Ministry of Finance (MoF) issued the new Budget Law no. 144, dated 31 July 2019, published in the Official Gazette no. 36, dated 31 July 2019, which introduced several amendments to the taxes and exemptions applicable in Lebanon.
+The Ministry of Finance (MoF) issued the new Budget Law No. 144, dated 31 July 2019, published in the Official Gazette No. 36, dated 31 July 2019, which introduced several amendments to the taxes and exemptions applicable in Lebanon.

-The Ministry of Finance (MoF) issued the 2020 Budget Law no. 6, dated 5 March 2020 (published in the Official Gazette no. 10, dated 5 March 2020).
-It does not include any changes in the CIT and VAT rates.
+The MoF issued the 2020 Budget Law No. 6, dated 5 March 2020 (published in the Official Gazette No. 10, dated 5 March 2020).
+It does not include any changes in the personal income tax (PIT) and value-added tax (VAT) rates.

-A new Decision no. 993/1, dated 21 November 2016, relating to imposing an annual lump sum license fee was introduced.
+Decision No. 993/1, dated 21 November 2016, relating to imposing an annual lump sum license fee was introduced.
 The annual lump sum license fee for individual taxpayers assessed based on real profit is 550,000 Lebanese pounds (LBP), for individual taxpayers assessed based on deemed profits is LBP 250,000, and for taxpayers assessed on assumed profits is LBP 50,000.
 The above-mentioned license fees apply to local head offices, branches, outlets, and to any place in which the taxpayer carries on its activity or receives customers.
 For income tax purposes, the lump sum license fee is considered as a non-deductible expense.